dbredvick/drew-tech/content/posts/2019-11-20-functionality-not-enabled/index.md

 To verify you own the domain, you will need to set a TXT record on your domain's DNS settings.

-With Zeit's `now`, it looks like the following:
+With Vercel's `now`, it looks like the following:

 List out your domains